• Skip to main content

 This type of headache is felt on both sides of the head and gives a similar sensation to wearing a very tight hat.
 You may also feel pressure or a dull ache.
 This type of headache is triggered when you are stressed or worried about something for a long period of time.

 Tension headaches can be treated at home taking over-the-counter pain medications, managing stress, and relaxing.
-When these methods fail to work, talk to a doctor for further treatment.
-Your doctor may be able to prescribe more effective medications, biofeedback, and cognitive behavioral therapy.
+When these methods fail to work, talk to a family medicine provider for further treatment.
+Your family medicine provider may be able to prescribe more effective medications, biofeedback, and cognitive behavioral therapy.

 Cluster headaches